Holistic Blend Perfect Blend Dog Food earns the Advisor’s second-highest rating of 4.5 stars.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1

-The seventh ingredient is ground brown rice, another name for rice flour.
+The sixth ingredient is ground brown rice, another name for rice flour.
 Ground rice is made from either white or brown rice and is considered a gluten-free substitute for wheat flour.

 From here, the list goes on to include a number of other items.